hypertidy/PROJ/README.md

     transformations.
   - Why not rgdal?
 Still baggage, no transformations possible without special data formats, no geocentric.
-  - Why not lgeom?
+  - Why not lwgeom?
 That package is format-specific, and does not work with generic data coordinates so is unsuitable for many straightforward and efficient data-handling schemes.
   - Why not mapproj?
 This is unusable for real-world projections in my